-The National Children's Museum has announced a partnership with the District of Columbia Public Libraries.
+While the museum is planning its new venue, it has displays at the District of Columbia Public Libraries.
 The exhibits are geared to children ages eight and younger to showcase how people around the world eat, dress, work and live.
-Educational displays and interactive elements include puzzles, games and activities, as well as costumes, artifacts and other props for play.
+Educational displays and interactive elements include puzzles, games, and activities, as well as costumes, artifacts and other props for play.

 National Children's Museum History